LukaszMossakowski/MyBlog/README.md

 ## General info

-The app was created as my one of many individual projects prepared as self development prject after 3 months Python Developer course at Coders Lab IT school.
+The app was created as my one of many individual projects prepared as self development project after 3 months Python Developer course at Coders Lab IT school.
 The main aim was to continue personal development as a Junior Python Developer.

 The application allows:

+- add posts [registration using email as username] (by customizing user model) - [link to screenshot](./img_readme/5_register_form.png), app verifies whether email is unique, new user is not active, after registration new user gets email message with unique link to activate user account (SMTP method via gmail) - [link to screenshot](./img_readme/10_registration_email_with_activation_link.png)

 - new user [registration using email as username] (by customizing user model) - [link to screenshot](./img_readme/5_register_form.png), app verifies whether email is unique, new user is not active, after registration new user gets email message with unique link to activate user account (SMTP method via gmail) - [link to screenshot](./img_readme/10_registration_email_with_activation_link.png)
 - counters of donations and number of supported institutions created with aggregate and annotate methods - [link to screenshot](./img_readme/2_aggregate_annotate.png)